 - Different Fishing Techniques

-To participate in the FWC High School Fishing Program, your club is required to complete at least one conservation project activity each school year.
+To participate in the School Fishing Club Program, your club is required to complete at least one conservation project activity each school year.
 The FWC Conservation Project format awards points per club participation in a pre-determined list of activities (below).
 The clubs will be competing in a three-tier prizing structure with a Grand Prize, Second Place Prize, and Third Place Prize.
-The club with the highest number of activity points by May 20st, 2022 will receive the Grand Prize, with the runner-up and third place club receiving the Second Place Prize, and Third Place Prize.
+The club with the highest number of activity points the end of the school year will receive the Grand Prize, with the runner-up and third place club receiving the Second Place Prize, and Third Place Prize.
 Check out the past winners and their projects!

-The clubs’ coach will send their report of completed activities to R3Fishing@myfwc.com by May 20st, 2022.
-The points will be approved and tallied to determine a winner by May 27th, 2022.
+The clubs’ coach will send their report of completed activities to R3Fishing@myfwc.com and the points will be approved and tallied to determine a winner.
+See important deadlines for the conservation projects at the top of the page.
 All schools MUST submit their pre- and post-surveys to be eligible for the competition.